TEN-framework/portal/content/docs/ten_framework/standard_extension/standard_interface.md

 Standard interfaces involve standardizing these components to form fixed interface standards.
 Developers can refer to these interface standards to implement their own extensions, and extensions can also declare their support for specific standard interfaces.
 This way, development tools can provide better development support based on the standard interfaces declared by extensions, enabling users to select or replace the required extensions based on standard interfaces.

 Command/Data/Audio frame/Video frame in standard interfaces are used to standardize interactions between extensions, achieving extension interchangeability and compatibility.
-Properties in standard interfaces are used to standardize extension configuration parameters, achieving configuration compatibility with TEN Designer.
+Properties in standard interfaces are used to standardize extension configuration parameters, achieving configuration compatibility with TMAN Designer.

 It's important to note that standardizing interactions between extensions is not the function of interfaces - this is the function of Command/Data/Audio frame/Video frame.
 Interfaces are just syntactic sugar used for aggregation purposes, allowing developers to quickly specify extension interface definitions.